 Vice-Provost/Chief Academic Officer

 The Vice-Provost is the Deputy President and Chief Academic Officer of the College with overall responsibility for research and education in the university and with special responsibility in relation to academic staff matters.
-Professor Jürgen Barkhoff was appointed 73rd Vice-Provost on 1st July 2019.
+Professor Orla Shiels was appointed 74th Vice-Provost on 3rd September 2021.
 The Vice-Provost/Chief Academic Officer is responsible for academic and research policy, and for strategic planning.

 The Vice-Provost/Chief Academic Officer chairs the following: